memobank-logo-alt

 REGULATED CLIENT ACCOUNT

-The ring-fenced account
+The safeguarding account

 Image